Motion Invest vets each deal (but do your own due diligence as well) by reviewing the earnings, traffic sources, backlinks, and more.

 Motion Invest should be in your arsenal of places to find websites for sale.
 I always keep an eye on all brokers, marketplaces, groups, and more for deal flow.

-They are NOT perfect in their due diligence.
+They are NOT perfect in their due diligence or website valuation process.
 I’ve caught issues, such as:

 - Different averages used (i.e., L6M vs L12M vs L3M) when convenient